Air Fryer Recipe

 Thai Green Curry Spring Rolls

-Thai green curry spring rolls combine crispy texture with a delicious green curry filling, perfect for air frying.
+Thai green curry spring rolls bring together a crisp, crunchy wrapper and a fragrant green curry filling, making them just right for air frying.

 Ingredients